 The objective of this focus area is to provide support to organisations with a history of success in the field of mobilising and training community health workers (CHWs), with a focus on active case finding, screening and referrals to health facilities.
 This includes support for:

-- Programmes that deliver quality health services at primary and high schools
+- programmes which deliver quality health services at primary and high schools; and

 The services provided by those organisations within this focus area fall under the following subcategories:

-- Improved community access to health education, promotion and prevention
+- improved community access to health education, promotion and prevention; and

-- Improved support for CHW teams and increased numbers of referrals
+- improved support for CHW teams and increased numbers of referrals; and